New Tesla Police Squad Car is on Duty

 The response from the officers has been enthusiastic with requests to be assigned to this car.

 No autopilot.
-The insurance company had the last word on that.
+The insurance company won’t go there.

 The vehicle has been equipped to make a noise while driving at low speeds as a pedestrian precaution.
 If you would like to know what a spaceship sounds like when it is powering up, come listen to this car.
 We have also heard other descriptions of it.
 Listen for yourself on Feb.
 20.